nils-hamel/spherical-camera/README.md

 </p>
 <br />

-Of course, the design of the mirror and the mounting system of the two standard cameras used to capture the mirror reflection induce reduction of the four _pi_ field of view.
-Nevertheless, this prototype is able to considerably increase the field of view according to standard cameras and other omnidirectional devices.
-In addition, the presented image offers a perfect four _pi_ images without any parallax effects.
+Of course, the manufacture of the mirror and the mounting elements for the two side cameras used to capture the mirror reflected light induce reduction of the four _pi_ field of view.
+Nevertheless, this prototype is able to considerably increase the field of view according to standard cameras and other omnidirectional devices, toward robust structure from motion pipelines.
+As a last element, the images captured by the camera produce _perfect_ four _pi_ panoramas without parallax effects within single shots.

 ## Spherical Algorithm